-(Rs. in Lakh) Capital Funds Tier I Capital elements Α (a) Paid-up Capital Less: Intangible assets and losses Net Paid-up Capital (b) Reserves & Surplus 1.
-Statutory reserves : 2.
-Capital reserves (see note below) 3.
-Other reserves 4.
-Surplus in Profit & Loss Account Total Reserves & Surplus Total Capital Funds (a + b) Notes: Capital reserves representing surplus on sales of assets and held in a separate account will be included Revaluation reserves, general/floating provisions and specific provisions made for loan losses and other asset losses or diminution in the value of any assets will not be reckoned as Tier I capital funds.
-In case of surplus in P & L Account [not allocated and yet to be approved by AGM 1 the following assumption may be made: (a) The current year's surplus may be nationally arrived at to the extent recommended by the BOD to be allocated among various reserves/funds and retained in business. (b) Where the BOD have not decided the distribution of the surplus, it may be notionally arrived at on the basis of last 3 years average. В Tier II capital elements (i) Undisclosed reserves (ii) Revaluation reserves General provisions and loss reserves # (iii) (iv) Investment Fluctuation Reserves Funds Hybrid debt capital instruments (v) Subordinated debts (vi) Total
+(Rs. in Lakh)

+Capital Funds

+Α Tier I Capital elements

+(a) Paid-up Capital

+Less : Intangible assets and losses

+Net Paid-up Capital

+(b) Reserves & Surplus

+Statutory reserves :

+2. Capital reserves (see note below)

+3. Other reserves

+4. Surplus in Profit & Loss Account

+Total Reserves & Surplus

+Total Capital Funds (a + b)

+Notes : Capital reserves representing surplus or n sales of assets and held in a

+separate account will be included

+Revaluation reserves, general/floating pr ovisions and spec cific provisions

+made for loan losses and other asset los

+any assets will not be reckoned as Tier I ca apital funds.

+In case of surplus in P & L Account [not allocated and yet t o be approved

+by AGM] the following assumption may I be made :

+(a) The current year's surplus may be n ationally arrived a t to the extent

+recommended by the BOD to be allocated ar mong various

+reserves/funds and retained in busine SS.

+(b) Where the BOD have not decided the distribution of the surplus, it may

+be notionally arrived at on the basis of f last 3 years avera ige.

+В Tier II capital elements

+(i) Undisclosed reserves

+(ii) Revaluation reserves

+(iii) General provisions and loss reserves #

+(iv) Investment Fluctuation Reserves /

+' , Funds

+(v) Hybrid debt capital instruments

+(vi) Subordinated debts

+' ' Total

+Total of I (A + B)

+, •

-Includes General Provision on standard assets (subject to restrictions) II Risk Assets (a) Adjusted value of funded risk assets i.e. on Balance Sheet items (to tally with Part 'B') (b) Adjusted value of non-funded and off- Balance Sheet items (to tally with Part 'C') (c) Total risk-weighted assets (a+b) III Percentage of capital funds to risk- weighted assets I / II x 100
+Includes General Provision on standard assets (s subject to restrictions)

+II Risk Assets (a) Adjusted value of funded risk assets i.e. on Balance Sheet items (to tally with Part 'B') (b) Adjusted value of non-funded and off- Balance Sheet items (to tally with Part 'C') (c) Total risk-weighted assets (a+b) III Percentage of capital funds to risk- weighted assets I / II x 100